vawklee/vlee3645-tracker/README.md

 1. Wrote out the HTML for all the form elements
 2. General CSS for spacing of input boxes
 3. Scripted the 'Add book' and 'Cancel' buttons
-4. Currently solving issues with having the form show up and disappear
+4. localstorage and JSON parsing is now working; items are saved on the browser
+5. CSS for the pop up form needs to be updated

 ## Testing
 ### Browsers used for testing and viewing